 A Marley Christmas

-Lizzie Richfield (Danica McKellar - Campfire Kiss) not only finished with her boyfriend as he wasn't right for her but Christmas is coming and she has lost her job.
-But she finds herself working at Ashford Estate where she is employed as the house manager which means putting on one final Christmas Eve gala for the Marley family who live there before the place is sold.
-It is not an easy job as the Marley family don't get on with Kip (Andrew Francis) being a care free bachelor whilst his brother Robert (Neal Bledsoe) is business focused and their sister Sloane (Chelan Simmons) arrives home with her children but no husband.
-And then there is their grandmother, Pippa (Paula Shaw), the family matriarch who loathes the thought of selling the family home.
+Lizzie Richfield (Danica McKellar - My Christmas Dream) not only finished with her boyfriend, as he wasn't right for her, but Christmas is coming and she has lost her job.
+Fortunately she finds herself working at Ashford Estate where she is employed as the house manager, which means putting on one final Christmas Eve gala for the Marley family who live there before the estate is sold.
+It is not an easy job as the Marley family don't get on with Kip (Andrew Francis - Engaging Father Christmas) being a care free bachelor whilst his brother Robert (Neal Bledsoe) is business focused and their sister Sloane (Chelan Simmons - A Christmas Tail) arrives home with her children but no husband.
+And then there is their grandmother, Pippa (Paula Shaw - Hitched for the Holidays), the family matriarch who loathes the thought of selling the family home.
 But whilst Lizzie tries to do her job she also tries to bring the family together which leads to her becoming close to Robert whilst dealing with Kip's flirtations.

-What this all boils down to is that "Coming Home for Christmas" serves up a different sort of story but with the familiar aspects of a Christmas loving character whose love of Christmas as well as family helps bring a divided family together.
+What this all boils down to is that "Coming Home for Christmas" serves up a different sort of story but with the familiar Hallmark elements of a Christmas loving character whose love of Christmas as well as family helps bring a divided family together.